rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-4-html-elements.md

 ```

 As described above, the description of "HTML element" can be misunderstood
-such that an element consists of its start-tag, its end-tag and also includes
+such that an element consists of its start-tag and its end-tag, while
-everything in between.
-That is, one might be mislead to believe that an
+including everything in between.
+That is, one might be mislead to believe
-element in HTML is, similar to an induced subtree a complex unit of many
+that an element in HTML is, similar to an induced subtree, a complex unit
-elements.
+of many elements.
 That point of view is however misleading.

 That is because the tag soup of a document is read into a node tree, which
 is why, regardless of ones current point of view, each HTML element directly